-Last night’s camping spot was great in many ways.
+I’m so excited today to be heading to Kearny, which is a famous trail town.
+But first, I must discuss last night.
+So last night’s camping spot was great in many ways.
 It was grassy and flat.
 There was no prickly shrubbery nearby.
 And it wasn’t too cold overnight!
-I didn’t have to sleep in my coat or hat. 🙂 But sometime near morning, the wind began to howl.
+For once, I didn’t have to sleep in my coat or hat. 🙂 But sometime near morning, the wind began to howl.
 Who knows how strong it was blowing.
 Forty miles per hour?
 If I stepped out of my tent, it would have blown over.

 So I got the tent packed up, stat, then found a sheltered spot under a tree and next to a giant cow pie to make my coffee.
 After that, it was time to hit the trail!

 I hiked about two miles and then came to a black hose.
 Sequoia told me the best water was here.
-You just had to follow the hose .1 miles up a hill, then see where it entered a tank and get your water there.
+You just had to follow the hose .1 mile up a hill, then see where it entered a tank and get your water there.
 He was right.
 The water looked very clear, although I filtered it, of course.
-And it tasted better than some water that Amy and Diana got from a Tucson restaurant.
+And it tasted better than some water that Amy and Diana got from a Tucson restaurant – ha!

-My hike started out pleasantly.
-I only had about 12 miles to get to the Gila River Trailhead near Kearny, where Amy and Diana would be picking me up.
+After getting the water, I had about 10 miles or so to get to the Gila River Trailhead near Kearny, where Amy and Diana would be picking me up.
 I noticed the Guthook app mentioned a “high point” coming up.
 I saw a mountain in front of me.
 Surely I wouldn’t have to climb THAT.
 Wrong.

 After the climb and ridge, the trail unspooled downhill.
 When I was really close to the finish, it got pretty hot out.
 And the trail threw in some nasty uphills amid the overall downhill trend.